...

 Fun fact black licorice is considered a highly effective mucokinetic (a drug that clears mucus from the airways); licorice has been relied on by Icelandic pharmacists for centuries to combat respiratory ailments frequently afflicting inhabitants of the subarctic, perpetually damp island.
 Would Brennivin contribute to that as well?

-The fact that the favored alcohol drink of Iceland is Brennivin would not surprise many who have visited.
+Those who visit Iceland will quickly learn that their favorite alcoholic drink is Brennivin.
 You will soon discover a pattern from the airport duty-free to every shop that sells candy.
 Much of their candy has some form of licorice.
 Chocolate-covered licorice, sugar-coated licorice, licorice pellets, soft licorice, toffee licorice, and hard candy-flavored licorice are only a few options.
-The question lies did the love of licorice candy come before or after the licorice-flavored spirit?
+The question lies: did the love of licorice candy come before or after the licorice-flavored spirit?

 How best to experience Brennivín